mifeet/pyfluent-iterables/README.md

         .map(str.upper)
         .to_list())

 While the last option may be a little longer, it is arguably the most readable.
+Not the least because it't the only version you can read from beggining to end: the first version is needs to be read from the right (`sorted`) to left (`list`), the second needs to be read from `for` and then return to `each.upper()`.

 ### Related work